JGBs firm, tracking Treasuries as Boehner drops 'cliff' plan

 TOKYO, Dec 21 (Reuters) - Japanese government bonds erased losses on Friday, with benchmark yields dropping from a 7-week high in line with rallying U.S. Treasuries after Speaker of the U.S. House of Representatives John Boehner said his tax bill aimed at solving the U.S. “fiscal cliff” budget impasse lacked the votes to pass.

-Yields on cash 10-year JGBs lost 1 basis point to 0.760 percent, falling as low as 0.755 percent at one point.
-Before the U.S. budget impasse news, yields rose as high as 0.780 percent, matching Wednesday’s high, which was their loftiest level since Nov.
-2. 10-year yields ended last week at 0.725 percent.
+Yields on cash 10-year JGBs fell half a basis point to 0.765 percent, after earlier rising as high as 0.780 percent.
+That matched Wednesday’s high, which was their loftiest level since Nov.
+2.

 “It’s all the U.S. story now,” said Shogo Fujita, chief Japan bond strategist at Bank of America Merrill Lynch.